alexey1607/scalyr-community/how-to-set-alerts.md

 State metrics relate to a discrete state value of something and pair with state-based thresholds.

   * **Alert Threshold to Use**:  State-based
   * **How to Set Threshold**:  The state threshold is based on which state changes you care about.
-If you wan to know when a process terminates, you'll monitor for a state change from "running" to "stopped".
+If you want to know when a process terminates, you'll monitor for a state change from "running" to "stopped".

 ### Rate Metrics

 Rate metrics measure the rate at which underlying events happen and typically have a "per unit of time" component.
 These are similar to bandwidth metrics mathematically, but distinct in the context of monitoring.
-While bandwidth metrics measure the rate of flow of an underlying resoruce, rate metrics measure the rate at which discrete monitorable events take place.
+While bandwidth metrics measure the rate of flow of an underlying resource, rate metrics measure the rate at which discrete monitorable events take place.

 Examples include "requests per second", "errors per second", "login attempts per minute", or "5xx requests per hour."